 - Has batteries that are long lasting.

-Everybody has a budget, and that budget is going to limit your hearing aid choices no matter what price range you’re looking in.
+Everyone has a budget, and that budget is going to limit your hearing aid options regardless of what price range you’re looking in.

 That’s why we often emphasize the affordable part of this.
 When it comes to hearing loss, the long term benefits of hearing loss treatment and hearing aids is well documented.
 That’s why you should concentrate on an affordable solution.
 Don’t forget, cheap is less than your hearing deserves.”